-After walking through the Templar museum at Lockenhaus Castle I came across this mysterious room.
-It is supposed to be have been a sacred site of the Templars.
-Other voices say it is just a cistern.
-Anyway, the museum about the history of the Templars is worth a visit though.
+After walking through the Templar Museum at Lockenhaus Castle, you should also visit this mysterious room.
+It is supposed to have been a sacred site of the Templars.
+Other voices say it was just a cistern.

 Lets play ‘Guess the movie’!
 This photo was taken at that castle where I created a painting with some coffee and gold leaf.
 There is still some gold at my finger so about which movie I am speaking?